Arthur-T-Huang/Care-Compass/content/team_posts/phase1.md

 - Compliance with International Norms
 - Risk Environment

 We are utilizing the Global Health Security Index, which provides a standardized scoring system across six core healthcare factors to generate a composite assessment for each country.
-Rather than allowing users to customize weights directly, we leverage the index to implement a machine learning model using k-nearest neighbors (k-NN).
-This enables users to express their healthcare priorities through sliders, which are transformed into a preference vector and compared against normalized country data to identify the most similar healthcare systems.
+Rather than allowing users to customize weights directly, we leverage this index to implement a cosine similarity–based recommendation system.
+Users express their healthcare priorities through interactive sliders, which are converted into a preference vector.
+This vector is compared against normalized country data to identify nations with the most similar healthcare profiles.
 Additionally, users can optionally select a country of origin.
-When enabled, recommendations blend similarity to that country with the user’s stated preferences to deliver context-aware results.
+When enabled, recommendations blend similarity to that country with the user’s stated preferences to deliver context-aware results tailored to both familiarity and healthcare priorities.

 The resulting country matches are visualized through ranked comparisons, interactive heat maps, and a side-by-side comparison tool for exploring differences in key health indicators.
 In addition, users can track how selected indicators have changed over time and view predictive forecasts for future performance, offering a forward-looking perspective based on historical trends.